overwolf/overwolf.github.io/docs/start/submit-app-proposal.md

 ---
 id: submit-app-proposal
-title: Pitching Your Concept
+title: Submitting an App Proposal
-sidebar_label: Pitching Your Concept
+sidebar_label:  Submit App Proposal
 ---

-## Submitting an App Proposal
+## Overview

 So, you have a great idea for an Overwolf application.
 What's next?